 Some trauma-trained orthopedic physical therapists (not massage therapists) specialize in working therapeutically internally in the pelvis with both men and women to help release chronic myofascial restrictions (Pastore, personal communication, January 16, 2011).

-You can learn more in my book Rhythms of Recovery, Trauma, Nature and the Body.
+You can learn more in my book Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma.

-You can learn more about this method by watching my video training from my CE and Certification course, launching soon, sign up for news here.
+You can learn more about this method by taking my CE and Certification course PTSD, Complex Trauma, and Traumatic Brain Injury.